tweedge/springcore-0day-en/README.md

 * CVSS score: **Assigned High on 2022-03-31, upgraded same-day to Critical.**
 * Impacts: Any Java application using Spring Core under nondefault circumstances.
 See [Spring's blog post](https://spring.io/blog/2022/03/31/spring-framework-rce-early-announcement) for more details.

-### Misattributed Changes on GitHub
+### Wasn't a patch available on 2022-03-29?

-The original PoC's README linked to an alleged security patch in Spring production [here](https://github.com/spring-projects/spring-framework/commit/7f7fb58dd0dae86d22268a4b59ac7c72a6c22529), however given the maintainer's rebuttal (see below) and Praetorian's confirmation of the vulnerabiloity (see above), this patch appears unrelated and was flagged by the original author probably as a misunderstanding.
+The original PoC's README linked to an alleged security patch in Spring production [here](https://github.com/spring-projects/spring-framework/commit/7f7fb58dd0dae86d22268a4b59ac7c72a6c22529), however this was met with a rebuttal from the maintainer (see below), and many confirmations that the vulnerability is still working in up-to-date versions of Spring on 2022-03-30.
+This patch appeared unrelated, and was probnably flagged by the original author due to a misunderstanding.

 [Sam Brannen](https://github.com/sbrannen) (maintainer) comments on that commit: